AliakseiYafremau/mario_bros/README.md

-(Do not pull the difficulties branch, Ill keep working on it until its done)
+(You can pull the difficulties branch, regardless Ill keep working on it until its done but at least its midly understandable now and it partially works)

 # Mario Bros game